1daytotheleft/ENG3810/modules/instructions for making folders.md

 <!--add alt text to images?-->
 # HOW TO CREATE FOLDERS IN GITHUB
-1. go to dashboard and click "add file"
+1. Do to repository and click "Add File"

 ![image](https://github.com/1daytotheleft/ENG3810/blob/main/images/1_add_file.png)
 2. Among the options that appear under "Add File," click "Create New File"